 It’s important to start an article entitled ‘Performing under Pressure’ by clarifying the key terms.
 What do we mean by both performing and pressure?

-In some circles, performing is virtually regarded as any action.
-This can range from really obvious actions (playing a sport) to ones that don’t immediately come to mind such as sex or running a business.
+In some circles, performing is regarded as almost any action.
+This can range from really obvious actions, like playing a sport, to less obvious ones such as running a business.
 For others, the word performance is and should be much more limiting.
-For them, it would only apply to competitive sports and a few other areas such as the performing arts.
+It only applies to competitive sports and a few other areas such as the performing arts.

 At Condor Performance we sit somewhere between these two extremes.
-For us performing is essentially just the execution of skills, with the majority of these skills being motor skills.
+For us performing is essentially just the execution of skills.
+With the majority of these skills being motor skills.
 So of course this covers all traditional sports.
-But would also include the performing arts, military activity, most medical and emergency procedures and even competitive games such as chess and eSports despite the fact that there is less human movement involved in these.
+But our definition also includes the performing arts, military activity, and most medical and emergency procedures.
+And even competitive games such as chess and eSports despite the fact that there is less human movement involved in these.

 In the interest of accuracy and objectivity here is the Cambridge Dictionary definition of the word performance.
 In summary, “how well a person, machine, etc. does a piece of work or an activity”.

 In my work as a sport psychologist, I often simplify and separate everything into thoughts feelings, and actions.
 Those who are familiar with my particular style will know that I am a big believer in predominantly learning to accept thoughts and feelings whilst still committing to our actions.
 When breaking down the human experience like this it can be useful to try and consider if pressure is more of an emotion or a thought or a combination.

 For most performers, it will be a combination of thoughts and feelings.
 Consider the typical signs of experiencing extreme pressure.
 In terms of emotions tensing up, tightening of the muscles and nerves might be common.
 The thoughts that often present themselves when pressure is experienced are often predictive and negative.
 For example, cognitions such as “what if I mess up today” or “I just know I am going to play badly”.